ZechProjects/ShapeSaga/README.md

 - Advanced smart contract development on Shape Network
 - Integration with AI services for content generation
 - Modern frontend development practices
-- Innovative use of blockchain for creative applications
+- Innovative use of blockchain for user generated content and collaboration

 ## 🔗 Links